 - 1. Increase opportunities to speak to more community groups about NMCD. - 2.
 Allow more supervised groups to tour the facilities. - 3.
-Improve employee participation in community events. - 4.
-Update website to provide answers to the publics most frequently asked questions to include topics like death row and recidivism. - 5.
-Provide training for facility public information officers so they can respond to news media inquiries in a timelier manner.
+Improve and encourage employee participation in community events.

+- 4. Update website to provide answers to the publics most frequently asked questions. - 5.
+Provide on-going training for facility public information officers so they can respond to news media inquiries in a timely manner.
 Establish annual media days at prisons to improve media relations. - 6.
 Explore non-traditional opportunities to promote the department's mission and message.